rebecavalverde/help-docs/docs/en/edu/activities.md

 Click on "**Select score**" and choose a score you have in your Flat for Education account, either [created using our editor](/help/en/music-notation-software/create-your-first-music-score.html) or [imported in your account](/help/en/music-notation-software/import.html).

-Once one score is selected, this one will be displayed like that:
+Once a score is chosen, this one will be displayed like that:

 ![Selected score for an assignment](/help/assets/img/edu/class-new-assignment-picked-score.png)